techidaily/site-screen-mirror/source/_posts/best-3-zte-nubia-flip-5g-emulator-for-mac-to-run-your-wanted-android-apps-drfone-by-drfone-android.md

 5. Finally, the screen mirroring process will begin.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/nmj7aVvEeAs?si=OcR7USXKGyLcn09q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ### Conclusion

 TeamViewer is one of the best solutions users can use for professional remote team collaboration.
 The screen-sharing functionality is helpful for broadcasting content from an Android phone to a PC.
 For a more effortless experience, screen mirroring with [Dr.Fone Air](https://tools.techidaily.com/wondershare/drfone/ios-screen-mirror/) software works.
 So, you should consider that as well.

 <ins class="adsbygoogle"
      style="display:block"